Tyler Stephenson Player Props: Reds vs. Rangers

 Tyler Stephenson At The Plate

-- Among the qualifying hitters in MLB play, his batting average ranks 49th, his on-base percentage ranks 32nd, and he is 144th in the league in slugging.
+- Among the qualified hitters in MLB action, his batting average ranks 65th, his on-base percentage ranks 42nd, and he is 156th in the league in slugging.

-- Stephenson is batting .313 during his last games and is riding a five-game hitting streak.
+- He has not hit a home run in his 23 games this year.

-- In 77.3% of his 22 games this season, Stephenson has picked up at least one hit.
-He's also had four multi-hit games.
+- In nine games this year, Stephenson has picked up an RBI, with more than one RBI once.

-- In 22 games played this year, he has not hit a home run.

-- Stephenson has driven in a run in eight games this season (36.4%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.